-Table A1.5 provides a comparison of metal data from samples analysed from 2003 to 2020.
-The ranges in results for all metals over the period for which there is available sample data are large and in the majority of cases most metal concentrations are below Action Level 1.
+Table A1.5 provides a comparison of metal data from samples analysed from 2003 to 2023.
+The ranges in results for all metals over the period for which there is available sample data are large and in the majority of cases most mean metal concentrations are below Action Level 1.
 The exceptions are copper and zinc where mean concentrations have been above Action Level 1 in most survey years.

-Table A1.5 Comparison of Metal Concentrations from Methil (mg kg -1 ) 2003 to 2020
+Table A1.4 Metal Concentrations from the Port of Methil (mg kg-1 Dry Weight) 2003 to 2023